17hoehbr/automated-plex-guide/README.md

 Based on the [blog post](https://zacholland.net/a-complete-guide-to-setting-up-a-plex-home-media-server-with-automated-requests-downloads/) from Zac Holland.
 Most of the information is the same but I've added more details on the configuration side and will be adding an updated section on managing multiple HDDs.

 # Prerequisites

-This guide is written for Ubuntu Server 21.10.
+This guide has been tested on Ubuntu Server 21.10.
 Most of it should work just fine on any distro, but if you're using a non-debian distro you'll have to look up distro-specific instructions for installing docker.
 Once installed though the rest of the guide should still work.

 # The Stack

 Here's the stack we'll be using.
 There will be a section describing the installation and configuration for each one of these :)

 **Docker** lets us run and isolate each of our services into a container.
 Everything for each of these services will live in the container except the configuration files which will live on our host.